PanosKokk/ngx_http_alpaca_module/README.md

   The distribution to be used for the probabilistic version in order to sample the size of the html.

-- `alpaca_dist_obj_number`
+- `alpaca_dist_obj_num`

-  The distribution to be used for the probabilistic version in order to sample the number of objects in the html.
+  The distribution to sample the number of objects in the html from.

 - `alpaca_dist_obj_size`

-  The distribution to be used for the probabilistic version in order to sample the size of each object in the html.
+  The distribution to sample the size of each object in the html from.

+- `alpaca_dist_total_size`

+  The distribution to sample the total size of the page (html + objects) from.

 - `alpaca_obj_num`